bernardpeh/practical-symfony-3/manuscript/Chapter_18.md

 ## Updating Application composer.json

-Note that this composer.json is different from the one that we have just created.
-If we add our repo to [packagist](https://packagist.org), we could install our bundle like any other bundles by using the "composer require" command.
-I was afraid that anyone reading this tutorial might submit their test bundle to packagist, so I thought it would be a better idea to install the bundle from git instead.
+If we add our repo to [packagist](https://packagist.org), we could install our bundle like any other bundles using the "composer require" command.
+Anyone reading this tutorial might submit their test bundle to packagist, so I thought it would be a better idea to install the bundle from git instead.
 Let's use github for the sake of illustration.

 ```
 # composer.json